 O. Reg.
-163/20: ORDER UNDER SUBSECTION 7.0.2 (4) OF THE ACT - WORK DEPLOYMENT MEASURES FOR MENTAL HEALTH AND ADDICTIONS AGENCIESSkip to content
+163/20: WORK DEPLOYMENT MEASURES FOR MENTAL HEALTH AND ADDICTIONS AGENCIESSkip to content

 This is the English version of a bilingual regulation.

 1. The terms of this Order are set out in Schedule 1.
 O. Reg.
 399/20, s.
 3.

 “mental health and addictions agency” means a not-for-profit entity that,

 (a) provides community mental health and addictions services, and

 (b) receives funding from the Ministry of Health or from a Local Health Integration Network.